Sample Opening Statements

 This right here is a valve that you can turn on and off to stop the flow.
 So if you want to service the strainer, clean it out or whatever, you need to close this value.

 The strainer needs to be cleaned between 3 and 6 times a day.
-So when they did regular cleanings of the strainer, they had to:
+So when they regularly cleaned of the strainer, they had to:

 - Close this valve, and